Calke's red and fallow deer

 Seasonal highlights in the deer park

 During May and June, the fallow fawns and red calves are born.
-You might see them hiding among the bracken until they’re brave enough to explore the rest of the deer park.
+When they’re very young, they often hide in the bracken until they’re brave enough to explore the rest of the deer park.

 The deer shelter

-Just off the driveway, you’ll see the ruins of the deer shelter.
-Built in 1774, it provided a winter feeding point for the deer which the Harpur-Crewe family could see from the house.
+Just off the original driveway stands the ruins of the deer shelter.
+Built in 1774, the deer shelter provided a winter feeding point for the deer which the Harpur-Crewe family could see from the house.

 Nowadays the deer shelter is preserved in a state of ruin, but you can still explore it on foot.
 When Calke is open again, download the deer shelter walk and discover historic sights and sounds.